 Laser surgery can help change the shape of the cornea surface to eliminate astigmatism, along with nearsightedness or farsightedness.

 Astigmatism may change with time, requiring new glasses or contact lenses.
-Laser vision correction can usually eliminate, or greatly reduce, astigmatism.
+Laser vision correction can most often eliminate, or greatly reduce astigmatism.

 In children, uncorrected astigmatism in only one eye may cause amblyopia.

 Call your health care provider or ophthalmologist if vision problems worsen, or do not improve with glasses or contact lenses.

 Jain S, Tibrewal, Kramarevsky N, Hardten DR. Excimer laser photorefractive keratectomy In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 3.3.

 Katz M, Kruger PB.
 The human eye as an optical system.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 1, chap 33.